Scope (computer programming): Lexical scope

 For example, Pascal is lexically scoped.
 Consider the Pascal program fragment at right.
 The variable I is visible at all points, because it is never hidden by another variable of the same name.
-The char variable K is visible only in the main program because it is hidden by the real variable K visible in procedure B and C only.
-Variable L is also visible only in procedure B and C but it does not hide any other variable.
-Variable M is only visible in procedure C and therefore not accessible either from procedure B or the main program.
-Also, procedure C is visible only in procedure B and can therefore not be called from the main program.

-There could have been another procedure C declared in the program outside of procedure B. The place in the program where "C" is mentioned then determines which of the two procedures named C it represents, thus precisely analogous with the scope of variables.
+The char variable K is visible only in the main program because it is hidden by the real variable K visible only in procedures A and B. Variable L is also visible only in procedure A and B but it does not hide any other variable.
+Variable M is only visible in procedure B and therefore not accessible either from procedure A or the main program.
+Also, procedure B is visible only in procedure A and can therefore not be called from the main program.
+There could have been another procedure named B declared in the program outside of procedure B. The place in the program where "B" is mentioned then determines which of the two procedures named B it represents, analogous with the scope of variables.

 Correct implementation of lexical scope in languages with first-class nested functions is not trivial, as it requires each function value to carry with it a record of the values of the variables that it depends on (the pair of the function and this context is called a closure).
 Depending on implementation and computer architecture, variable lookup may become slightly inefficient when very deeply lexically nested functions are used, although there are well-known techniques to mitigate this.
 Also, for nested functions that only refer to their own arguments and (immediately) local variables, all relative locations can be known at compile time.
 No overhead at all is therefore incurred when using that type of nested function.
 The same applies to particular parts of a program where nested functions are not used, and, naturally, to programs written in a language where nested functions are not available (such as in the C language).